What are Edge Servers and How are They Used?

 What are edge servers?

-When people hear the word server, most think of a cold room in the back of a building or underground in cement bunkers.
-But that is the model of 10 years ago.
-That was before the proliferation of the cloud and rapid growth of the internet.
+The traditional server is a computer that acts as a central source of information to distribute resources across the network.
+When people hear the word server, most think of a cold room in the back of a building or underground in cement bunkers full of endless rows of blinking boxes.
+But that is the model of 10 years ago, before the proliferation of the cloud and rapid growth of the internet.

 Why use edge servers?